FreeRTOS/Lab-Project-FreeRTOS-LoRaWAN/README.md

-Reference implementation of LoRaWAN applications on FreeRTOS
+Reference implementation of LoRaWAN application on FreeRTOS

 # Class A demo